bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Nobody really understands it.
 Vaults are extremely well understood.
 And so I don't really care about general covenant mechanisms because like the two things that I'm excited about are kind of like squared away in my mind.
-And, OpVault hits the first use case really well.
+And, `OP_VAULT` hits the first use case really well.

 NVK: 00:33:49